 THEORETICAL OBSERVATORY

-The Fragility of Legitimizing Mechanisms
+The Fragility of Legitimation Mechanisms

-From a sociological perspective, this operation reveals the fragility of mechanisms of artistic legitimization.
+From a sociological point of view, this operation reveals the fragility of artistic legitimation mechanisms.
 A simple label is enough to unmask the artificiality of an entire system of values.
-“Smoke in the eyes” thus becomes a metaphor for a broader condition: that of a society that has learned to mistake mystification for depth, obscurity for complexity.
-The subtlest irony of the operation lies in the fact that, by openly declaring itself a deception, the installation ends up being more honest and thus more authentic than many works presented as deep and significant.
-The paradox is that art which acknowledges its own emptiness paradoxically becomes more meaningful than art which boasts nonexistent meanings.
-In this sense, the critical device effects a true “clearing of the smoke”: through the explicit declaration of its own mystifying nature, the work restores transparency where the contemporary art system systematically produces opacity.
-It is an act of perceptual hygiene that allows one to see through the smoke screens of contemporary art.
+"Smoke and mirrors" thus becomes a metaphor for a more general condition, that of a society that has learned to mistake mystification for depth, obscurity for complexity.
+The subtlest irony of the operation lies in the fact that the installation, precisely by denouncing itself as a deception, ends up being more honest and therefore more authentic than many works that present themselves as profound and significant.
+The paradox is that art which declares its own vacuity becomes paradoxically fuller of meaning than that which feigns non-existent significances.
+In this sense, the critical device performs a genuine operation of "clearing the smoke": through the explicit declaration of its own mystificatory nature, the work restores transparency where the contemporary artistic system systematically produces opacity.
+It is an operation of perceptual hygiene that allows one to see through the smoky curtains of contemporary art.

 Contemporary Art.
 “Smoke and Mirrors” 1994-2025©.
 Wood, wool, porcelain, paper, candle.
 Dimensions: 110 x 95 x 30 cm.